 So, how can we make printing fun again?
-With a 3D printer for the home!
+With a kids 3D printer for home!

 3D printers for kids encourage creativity and imagination, as well as giving them an opportunity to produce their very own 3D printed toys.
 With lots of new 3D printers on the market, there is something for every budget and skill level.

 Here are 17 of the best 3D printers for kids.

 This article was originally published in 2016 and was last updated November 2017.

 1. FlashForge 3D PrinterFlashForge 3D Printer is another amazing 3D printer that creates almost anything from a small elephant to a more complex figurine such as head statues.
 The printer offers WIFI, USB, and smart phone integration to control and create numerous designs and projects.

 2. FlashForge Inventor IIInventor II.
 Designed for children and beginners this 3D printer features a special automatic door sensor that pauses the print job for extra security.
 It uses a biodegradable material and is a great 3D printer for classrooms.

 3. New Matter MOD-t 3D PrinterNew Matter MOC-t 3D printer is one of the most elegant 3D printers for kids on the market.
 Kids can start printing within 20 minutes of set up, with no assembly required, and its wireless capability makes printing from any device a breeze.
 The printer comes with a clear cover allowing kids to see the printing process while keeping their fingers safe from moving parts.
 One to keep in the living room to show off your kid’s 3D printing creations.